iTwin/itwinjs-core/docs/learning/ECSqlReference/ECSqlFunctions.md

 ## StrToGuid( _guid-string_ )

-When `GUID` is stored a binary, it need to be converted for comparison purpose.
+When `GUID` is stored as a binary, it needs to be converted for comparison purposes.

 ```sql
 SELECT * FROM [BisCore].[Element] WHERE FederationGuid = StrToGuid('407bfa18-944d-11ee-b9d1-0242ac120002')